jasper07/cap-sflight-devops/README-advanced-pipeline.md

 ### Snyk Security Scan
 Snyk is a popular security platform and tool that specializes in identifying and mitigating security vulnerabilities and issues in software applications and their dependencies.
 It provides a comprehensive approach to security by focusing on open-source libraries and third-party components, helping organizations proactively manage and remediate vulnerabilities.

-Snyk is one of many extensions that are available in the Azure Devops marketplace, easy to sing up for free and get a Snyk Api token needed to integrate a task in your pipeline.
+Snyk is one of many security scan extensions that are available in the Azure Devops marketplace, Snyk is very easy to sign up for free and get running, a Snyk Api token is needed to integrate a task in your pipeline.

 Benefits of using such as tool -
 **Vulnerability Detection**: Identifies security vulnerabilities and issues within your code and dependencies.